juliekoubova/resume/content/experience/ips-iot.md

 Led a small team of developers implementing an Azure-based industrial IOT project.
 Architected both the .NET back-end and the Angular front-ends.

-Implemented a fully configurable (SharePoint webpart-like) UI composed of widgets visualizing real-time data received via SignalR.
+Implemented a fully configurable UI composed of widgets (similar to SharePoint webparts) visualizing real-time data received via SignalR.
 Created a common UI component library implementing customer&rsquo;s visual identity using functional CSS approach.

-Oversaw the development of a generic JSON filtering and mapping engine inspired by MongoDB query language.
+Oversaw the development of a generic JSON filtering and mapping engine inspired by the MongoDB query language.
 Created infrastructure for real-time processing, aggregation, storage and forwarding of the acquired telemetry.